Paolo Signorelli (politician): Incarceration

 After his initial arrest, Signorelli remained incarcerated.
-He was eventually allowed to return to his home in 1987 under a regime of house arrest after the agitation mostly of Radical Party MP Laura Arconti, who went on hunger strike in order to publicize Signorelli's situation.
+He was eventually allowed to return to his home in 1987 under a regime of house arrest following a campaign led by Radical Party MP Laura Arconti, who went on hunger strike in order to publicize Signorelli's situation.
 The decision to allow Signorelli to return home was taken by Socialist Party MP and Minister of Justice Giuliano Vassalli.
 He regained full freedom of movement after almost ten years.

 Ideology

-Signorelli himself refused the characterization of his ideological stance as "neofascist".
+Signorelli himself rejected the characterization of his ideological stance as "neofascist".
 At one point, during the discussions inside the far right, Signorelli stated his doubts about armed militancy: "Yes, we talk about [conquering] ground but structures of [our] movement are created: we tend towards action, yet this soon degenerates from a political struggle into the practice of armed [confrontation], often an end in itself."

 In 1996, Signorelli published a book titled Defendant by profession (Di professione imputato) in which he related his time in prison and presented some political observations.